Loading...

 Gather OS and kernel details with uname, then pull hardware identifiers from SMBIOS tables using dmidecode.
 Confirm the machine’s architecture, vendor, model, and UUID for inventory and troubleshooting.

-boot services core
+core boot services

 Scenario